stevenshan/while-transpiler/README.md

 comparison_op ::= "<" | "<=" | "==" | ">" | ">=" | "!="
 arithmetic_op ::= "+" | "-" | "*" | "/" | "<<" | ">>" | "%"
 ```
+Note that all variables in WHILE have global scope.

 ## Usage